Horofunction Compactifications of Symmetric Spaces: Realizing classical compactifications of symmetric spaces

 for any diagonal matrix $H = \diag(h_1, h_2, h_3) \in \aa$.
 The highest weight with respect to the positive Weyl chamber

 is $\alpha_{13}$.

 We identify $\aa$ with $\aa^*$ using the Killing form $\kappa$.
 Then the convex hull of the weights is shown in Figure \ref{fig:conv(mu)_SL(3,R)}.

-By \ref{thm:flat_Satake} we know that the closure of the flat in $\xsat$ is homeomorphic to \mbox{$\conv(2\mu_1, \ldots, 2\mu_k) \subset \aa^*$.} If the highest weight is regular, like for $\tau= \ad$ in the example above, we obtain the maximal Satake compactification. \\ To get the two minimal Satake compactifications, the highest weight has to lie on a singular direction, see Figure \ref{Fig:triangles} for a picture.
+By Theorem \ref{thm:flat_Satake} we know that the closure of the flat in $\xsat$ is homeomorphic to \mbox{$\conv(2\mu_1, \ldots, 2\mu_k) \subset \aa^*$.} If the highest weight is regular, like for $\tau= \ad$ as in this example, we obtain the maximal Satake compactification. \\ To get the two minimal Satake compactifications, the highest weight has to lie on a singular direction, see Figure \ref{Fig:triangles} for a picture.
 The representations here are the standard and the dual standard representation.

 If we now take the convex hull of these two triangles, we again obtain a hexagon but now with its vertices on the singular directions, see Figure \ref{Fig:hexagon_singular}.
 This compactification of the flat corresponds to a generalized Satake compactification associated to the direct sum of the standard and the dual standard representation.
 It is the same as the polyhedral compactification of the flat with respect to the polyhedral decomposition of $\aa$ with respect to the Weyl chambers.